peastman/statmech/source/interpretation.rst

 state.
 It appears in the exponent of the Maxwell-Boltzmann distribution.
 Lower values of the potential indicate more likely states, while higher values indicate less likely states.

-Let us go through each term in the Gibbs free energy, and consider why each one should influence the probability.
+Let's go through each term in the Gibbs free energy, and consider why each one should influence the probability.

 The first term is simply the energy of the system of interest.
 All else being equal, states with lower energy are more likely to occur.
 Why?
 Because the energy of the complete system A+B is conserved.
 Less energy in A means more